 An offering, originating in the vedic tradition, traditionally made out of uncooked food and performed at the home prior to cooking a meal by arranging portions of the ingredients and then casting them outside or into the sacred fire.
 Also translated here as “uncooked offering.”

-- Uncooked offering
+- uncooked offering

 - གཏོར་མ།